Tring Park, Hertfordshire, England

 When Charles II was re-established as monarch in the English Restoration in 1660, he gave the house to his Groom of the Bedchamber, Sir Henry Guy in 1680.
 Guy became Secretary to the Treasury and it was widely believed that he used this position to subsidise the construction of a new manor house to a design by Sir Christopher Wren.
 Guy was sent to the Tower of London soon after William and Mary acceded to the throne in the Glorious Revolution in 1688 on account of his misappropriation of Treasury funds.

 Tring Park was sold in 1705 to Sir William Gore, Lord Mayor of London during the reign of Queen Anne.
 After only two years at Tring Sir William died and his son Charles inherited the estate.
 The property passed through two further generations of the Gore family before being sold to Sir Drummond Smith, a London banker, in 1786.
 He made extensive changes both to the park and the house, which until that time had remained unaltered from Wren’s original design.
 The contours of the parklands were smoothed and flattened to present a more naturalistic outlook in keeping with the style of Capability Brown, and the interior of the house was extensively remodelled along the entire south range of reception rooms with the exception of the library, which retained its seventeenth century ceiling.
 The drawing room and sitting rooms were given moulded and carved plaster ceilings in the rococo style, complete with cherubs and garlands.
-Sir Drummond Smith died in 1823 without an heir and the estate was sold to William Kay, a Manchester textile magnate for the sum of £90,000.
+Sir Drummond Smith died in 1816 without an heir and in 1823 the estate was sold to William Kay, a Manchester textile magnate for the sum of £90,000.
 William Kay’s son inherited the house in 1838 and it was from this time that Lionel Nathan de Rothschild (1808-1879) began renting it as a summer home.
 In 1872, Lionel bought Tring Park and its 3,643 acre estate (which also included the manors of Miswell, Hastoe, Dunsley and Willstone for £230,000).
 He made considerable alterations t othe mansion according to designs by George Devey, who also worked on Ascott at about the same time.
 The new design resulted in a red-brick house in 18th century French style, with stone dressings and slate mansard roof.

 Nathaniel, 1st Lord Rothschild of Tring